insomnes/aqute/README.md

     assert len(result) == len(input_data)
 ```

-There are three avaliable `RateLimiter` implementations:
+There are three available `RateLimiter` implementations:
 - `TokenBucketRateLimiter`: steady rate by default, burstable with `allow_burst` option;
-- `SlidingRateLimiter`: next call will be avaliable after enough time from the oldest one;
+- `SlidingRateLimiter`: next call will be available after enough time from the oldest one;
 - `PerWorkerRateLimiter`: enforces separate rate limits for each unique worker with separate `TokenBucketRateLimiter` instances;
 - `RandomizedIntervalRateLimiter`: introduces more random intervals between each call,
 but enforcing `max_rate` over `time_period` limit.